Southern Dames of America: History

 The society's main goals are to support ophthalmic research and promote patriotic, educational, and benevolent endeavors.
 Members of the society financially support various eye care centers, hospitals, and schools for the blind.
+On May 10, 1981, the Southern Dames dedicated the Helen Keller Memorial Gazebo at Ivy Green, the birthplace and childhood home of Helen Keller, who was an honorary member of the society, in Tuscumbia, Alabama.
+A historic marker was unveiled at the gazebo by National President Margaret Boatright.
+The Southern Dames continues to provide funds for maintenance of the gazebo at Ivy Green.